holepunchto/hyperdrive/SPECIFICATION.md

 To allow for features like live booting linux containers, real-time video and audio streaming, etc...
 Hyperdrive allows for higher prioritization of specific ranges of blocks to download first.

-If no blocks ranges are prioritized, a strategy such as "Rarest first" or "Random first piece" should be used similar to the strategy used in BitTorrent.
+If no blocks ranges are prioritized, a strategy such as ["Rarest first" or "Random first piece"](http://www.bittorrent.org/bittorrentecon.pdf) should be used similar to the strategy used in BitTorrent.
 This allows blocks to be spread out evenly across peers without having single peers that are the only uploaders of a specific piece.

 If a range is prioritized, then blocks should be chosen from this range first.
 Ranges can be prioritized with different weights, CRITICAL, HIGH, NORMAL.
 For example if we are streaming video we might want to prioritize the first megabyte of the video as CRITICAL as the playback latency depends on this.
 We might also want to prioritize the next 10 mb with HIGH as we want to download that as a buffer.
-If a range is marked as CRITICAL it is also acceptable to make requests for the same block to multiple peers assuming a high bandwidth peer has no other blocks to request in the same range and has considerable more bandwidth than the peer, the block is currently being requested from.
-This is referred to as "hotswapping".
+For ranges marked as CRITICAL, it is acceptable to make requests for the same block from this range to multiple peers.
+For example, if a critical block is requested from peer A, and a newer peer B comes along that has much higher bandwidth available than peer A, but no free critical blocks to fetch, then it's ok to request the same critical block from peer B. This is referred to as "hotswapping".

 ```
 // pseudo code for hotswapping a slow peer to reduce latency